 Learn to make your own homemade bread.
 This Gluten Free Flax Bread is made in an artisan style giving the bread a very rustic look.

 - 3. Cup Gluten free all-purpose baking flour

 - 2 Tsp Salt

 - 1 Tbsp Yeast

 In a stand mixer, fitted with the paddle attachment, add the yeast to all the dry ingredients.
 Mix slightly.
-With the mixer on low speed, slowly add the liquid.
+With the mixer on low speed, slowly add the liquid and the oil.
 When all the liquid is absorbed, let the mixer run for another minute.
 When the dough has come together, place in a bowl and cover with a towel.
-Let the dough rise for 10 hours overnight.
+Let the dough rise for 2 - 5 hours overnight.
 It will not double in size like the gluten breads will.

-Next, flour a piece of parchment paper.
-Cover with plastic wrap and let rise for another hour.
+Next, lightly flour a piece of parchment paper.
+Cover with a towel and let rise for another hour.

 While the dough is rising, turn your oven on to 450 degrees and heat a pizza stone for 45 minutes.
 When ready to put the bread in the oven, add a broiler tray filled with a couple inches of water in the bottom of the oven.